 An immersion blender is a hidden secret used in many professional kitchens.
 The use of an immersion blender certainly doesn't have to be limited to restaurants and gourmet cafes.
 Many aspiring foodies don't know the benefits of an immersion blender and this article will shed some light on this piece of kitchen equipment.

-An immersion blender offers something most cooking equipment does not: portability.
-The immersion blender can be fastened to a wall, stored upright on a shelf, placed in a drawer or easily stored in chef's bag for easy transportation.
+An immersion blender offers something most cooking equipment does not—portability.
+The immersion blender can be fastened to a wall, stored upright on a shelf, placed in a drawer, or easily stored in a chef's bag for easy transportation.
 Basically, the immersion blender is the perfect kitchen tool that can go with you anywhere.
-It is also very light so working it takes no effort at all.
+It is also very light so operating it takes no effort at all.